noahehall/theBookOfNoah/web_technologies/core/css/_css.md

   - [choosing a color palette](https://www.invisionapp.com/inside-design/quick-guide-color-palette/)
   - [100 color combinations and how to use them](https://www.canva.com/learn/100-color-combinations/)

+## design processes
+### designing a website
+  - from webflow
+    - goal identification
+       - purpose of the site
+        - primary purpose to inform ? sell ? etcs
+       - who is the site for
+       - what do they expect to find/do
+       - competitors and their sites
+       - tools: audience personas, creative brief, competitor anlaysis, brand attributes
+    - scope definition
+      - what web pages and features the site requires to fullfil the goal
+      - timeline
+      - tools: gantt charts, design contract
+    - sitemap and wireframe creation
+      - how the content and features in the scope will interrelate and their hierarchy/relationship
+      - wireframe:
+      - tools: balsamiq, webflow, moqups, sketch, axure, slickplan, writemaps, mindnode
+    - content creation
+      - creating content for individual pages
+      - tools:
+        - content creation: google docs, dropbox paper, quip, gather content,
+        - seo: google keyword planner, google trends, screaming frogs seo spider
+    - visual elements
+      - developing the visual brand
+      - tools
+        - style tyles, moodboards, element collages
+        -
+    - testing
+      - fuck your tests bitch

+### picking a color pallete
+  - some guys process (Css tricks)
+    - determine the mood of your site to guide the development of a color pallete
+    - find your main color
+    - add 2/3 supporting colors
+      - add additional supporting colors as needed
+      - changing the tint (mixing with white) and shade (mixing with black)
+  - some other guy
+    - start with greyscale
+      - ensures a focus on useability and clear navigation rather than assigning colors to elements
+      - focus on
+        - layout out elements
+        - optimiznig white space
+        - creating a hierarchy of type and elements
+    - develop a 60-30-10 % rule
+      - comes from interior design when assigning colors to things
+        - a color pallete should have no momre than 5 colors cuz some muthafucka from invionapp wrote a blog post
+      - 60% to your dominant hue
+      - 30% to secondary color
+      - 10% for accent color
+    - the best color combinations come from nature
+      - because they will always look natural
+      - e.g. sunrise, sunsets, beach scenes, etc

 ## type
   - set font-size to vw (viewport width) so it scales with the viewport
   - use repetitive styles across similar elements